 Exception: Alterations limited to displays or showrooms in Group M occupancies.
+Occupancies are exempt from classification as an alteration at any level.

 604.2 Application.
 Level 3 alterations shall comply with the provisions of Chapters 7 and 8 for Level 1 and 2 alterations, respectively, as well as the provisions of Chapter 9.